 Gone are the days where a customer would read the full front-page newspaper article and continue to fold it up, put it in their pocket and ask for your product.
-Instead, as Leigh put it in her BizCommunity Industry Trends write-up for 2018, if we don’t make a concerted effort, we’re going to see only advertisements facing a crowd with an ever-decreasing concentration span, because brands are vying for attention everywhere we turn.
+Instead, if we don’t make a concerted effort, we’re going to see only advertisements facing a crowd with an ever-decreasing concentration span, because brands are vying for attention everywhere we turn.

-The reality is that today’s ease of communication has a flip-side; it’s scary and overwhelming.
+The reality in 2020 is that today’s ease of communication has a flip-side; it’s scary and overwhelming.

 Your potential customer, who you wish would read your piece through, think it over and respond favourably, is switching their concentration between screens up to 27 times an hour and has, quite literally, thousands of messages and notifications pouring in from every app and on every device from friends, family, colleagues and brands.
 In addition to this, the recent incline in the spread of fake news means that audiences are more sceptical of brand messaging and news stories than ever before.

 Here is what the experts had to say on the topic of what needs improving: